AskMeAgain/Event-Meshinery/modules/core/core-architecture.md

 ##  Architecture

-There are 6 building blocks of the framework:
+There are 7 building blocks of the framework:

+* MeshineryTasks
-* Tasks
+* DataContext
 * TaskData
 * TaskRuns
-* Processors
+* MeshineryProcessors
 * Sources
 * Scheduler

-**Tasks** define a unit of work: Read data from X using the **input source** and use then feed it to Y **processors**.
+**Tasks** define a unit of work: Read data from X using the **input source** and then feed it to Y **processors**.

-**TaskData** is a KeyValue config map of a task (readonly).
-This data is provided by the framework and by the user.
+**TaskData** is a KeyValue config map of a task (readonly), which is filled by the framework and by the user and is accessible from the inputSources, OutputSources and processors.

+A **DataContext** is an object, which is passed from Task to Task and processor to processor and is consecutively filled by each processor and passed "forward" with new data, for example with Lomboks "toBuilder" method.
+The idea here is to have a single entity, which is used by multiple tasks.
+This prevents the user from having million different dtos between MeshineryTasks.

-The **Scheduler** iterates over all tasks, uses the input source to get data and prepares a TaskRun object for each returned data entry.
+The **Scheduler** iterates over all tasks, uses the input source to get dataContexts and prepares a TaskRun object for each returned data entry.

-A **TaskRun** contains of a single data entry, a list of processors and the task data (number of processors, task name etc).
+A **TaskRun** contains of a single dataContext, a list (readonly) of processors  and the taskData (number of processors, task name etc).

-The scheduler then iterates over each TaskRun's processor list and executes the next processor in an available thread.
+The scheduler then iterates over each TaskRuns processor list and executes the next processor in an available thread.
-TaskRuns are scheduled all on the same thread, but the execution happens on different threads (using the Java Executor class).
+TaskRuns are created/scheduled on the same thread, but the execution of "inner completableFuture runs", happens on different threads (using the Java Executor class).
 TaskRuns run therefore in parallel and completely independent of each other.

 **All processors of a TaskRun are not necessary executed on the same thread.**